pellul/.dotfiles/README.md

 - Learn more from [this guy](https://github.com/Rashad-707/wall-tile) 😍

-- Take a look a picom (instead of compton) https://github.com/yshui/picom
+- Take a look at picom (instead of compton) https://github.com/yshui/picom

 - Make emacs installation file + change colors according to the palette